-The park also contains a private botanical garden and historical log cabin which, although pet friendly on the trails, requires paid admission- making it a perfect add-on for those who want to turn this trip into a full day trip from the city.
+The park also contains a private botanical garden and a historical log cabin which, although pet-friendly on the trails, requires paid admission- making it a perfect add-on for those who want to turn this trip into a full-day trip from the city.

 Settlers Cabin Park is located near the Settlers Ridge exit of 376 in Robinson Township.
 A map of the blazed trails can be found here.
 It is worth noting that the trails can be qutie muddy if it had rained recently